Today’s factismal: August is National Immunization Awareness Month.

 It is bad because vaccines do more than protect the people who take them; they also protect the people who can’t.
 People such as newborn infants (like the ones who were infected with measles by a missionary returning from overseas), people with compromised immune systems (such as children with cancer), and people for whom the vaccine never took (estimated to be about 5% of the population).
 By getting vaccinated, we create a “ring of immunity” that keeps the disease from spreading as quickly as it otherwise would (the Disneyland outbreak is a good example of herd immunity at work).
 And, of course, if enough people use the vaccine, then the disease is eradicated which means that we can stop using the vaccine!

 Now it is true that vaccines are not perfectly safe.
 An estimated 10,000 people have died from vaccines.
-But it is also true that getting vaccinated is much, much, much safer than not doing so.
-Let’s take the flu for example.
-The flu vaccine reduces the chances of getting the flu by nearly 70% (that is, if 1,000,000 people who took the vaccine would have gotten the flu then only 300,000 actually do); experts estimate that the flu vaccine has saved at least 40,000 people’s lives.
-Similarly, the polio vaccine prevents two million cases each year which would kill nearly 500,000 people and leave another 750,000 paralyzed.
+But what is true is that getting vaccinated is much, much, much safer than not doing so.
+The flu vaccine reduces the chances of getting the flu by nearly 70% (that is, if 1,000,000 people who took the vaccine would have gotten the flu then only 300,000 actually do); without the flu vaccine, there would have been more than 500,000 deaths from the flu in the US last year instead of the 50,000 that did.
+Without the polio vaccine, there would be two million cases each year, killing nearly half a million people and leaving another 750,000 paralyzed.
+With the vaccine, polio has been eradicated in all but three countries (Pakistan, Afghanistan and Nigeria).

 So what can you do for National Immunization Awareness Month?
 First, take care of yourself and your family by making sure that everyone’s vaccinations are up to date.
 Then take care of others by working with Global Vaccines.
 They are using their profits from vaccines in countries like the USA to pay for vaccinations in poor countries: